 Actor

-Actor is the class you can network replicate (for multiplayer) and is easily done by calling SetReplicates(true) in your constructor.
-There is a lot that comes into play when dealing with effective networking in Actors, so I won’t be able to cover that in this blog.
+Actor is the class you can replicate easily for multiplayer.
+There is a lot that comes into play when dealing with effective networking in Actors, so I won’t be able to cover that in this article.

 Actors support the concept receiving of damage out of the box.
 Damage can be applied directly to the Actor using MyActor->TakeDamage() or via UGameplayStatics::ApplyDamage() note there are variations available for PointDamage (eg. hitscan weapons) and RadialDamage for things like explosions.
 There is a great intro to Damage in UE4 on the official Unreal Engine site.